tlswg/tls13-spec/draft-ietf-tls-tls13.md

 element always start with 64 bytes of octet 32 in order to clear that chosen-prefix.

-Following that padding is a terminated context string in order to disambiguate signatures for different purposes.
+Following that padding is a context string used to disambiguate signatures for different purposes.
 The context string will be specified whenever a digitally-signed element is used.
 A single 0 byte is appended to the context to act as a separator.